 MOHAI offers year-round professional development programs for K-12 teachers, either at the museum or in the classroom.
 Clock hours are available for most programs, and the schedule of professional development events varies throughout the year.
 Learn more

 Before a class visit to MOHAI, we encourage teachers to familiarize themselves with these materials.
 Included are visit guidelines and in-class curriculum that will introduce students to local history and prepare them for their visit to the museum.
-Additional post-visit lessons are also available to build on what students have learned during their field trip.
+Additional post-visit lessons are also available to build on what students learned during their field trip.
+Learn more

 In this online curricula, students learn about the Great Seattle Fire of 1889 and the pivotal role it played in Seattle's early development.
+Learn more

 In this online curricula, introduce students to the origin of some of Seattle's most iconic structures during the 1962 World's Fair.
 Learn more

 These stand-alone lessons are a great way to incorporate local history and primary sources into your class studies, and can be used on their own or incorporated into a larger curriculum.
 Here you will also find links to additional online resources on MOHAI's site and elsewhere, including video content, primary source materials, and more.
 Learn more